SESYNC-ci/sesync-ci.github.io/_posts/2017-12-18-how-to-run-Python-scripts-on-the-cluster.md

 * Submit a script to the cluster e.g.  sbatch submit.sh (see below).
 * Leave the virtual environment by typing:  deactivate

+(Note: For more info about [virtualenv](http://docs.python-guide.org/en/latest/dev/virtualenvs/), see this guide from which this section was adapted.)

 ## 2. Creating a submission script
 The submission script lists the shell commands to be run from the cluster.
 To run Python code, the submission script can be as simple as: